JCGrant/multiplayer-asteroids/README.md

-# Spaceshooter
+# Multiplayer Asteroids
-A simple 2d space shooter
+A multiplayer game where users can fly around in an infinite 2d universe and shoot one another.

 ## Credit
 * Spaceship: http://cliparts.co/picture-of-a-space-ship